grafana/grafana/docs/sources/developers/plugins/publishing-and-signing-criteria.md

 ## Plugin licensing

-Plugins must be licensed under one of the following AGPL compliant licenses for publishing to the Grafana catalog:
+Plugins must be licensed under one of the following AGPL compliant licenses for publishing to the Grafana plugin catalog:

 - AGPL-3.0
 - Apache-2.0